 Once you have found an offer that works for you, it’s time to submit your application.

-Many banks, like Wells Fargo and Bank of America, allow you to apply for a loan online.
+Many banks, like Chase and Bank of America, allow you to apply for a loan online.
 If you’re approved, you might be required to provide additional documents — like a notarized power of attorney for your vehicle’s title.
-Some banks, like Chase, ask that you mail or bring in the signed paperwork.
+Other banks might ask that you mail or bring in the signed paperwork.

 The lender will take care of paying off your old loan and setting up your new payments, either by mail or online, and then you’re free to enjoy your new, lower rates.